YipengHu/MPHY0043/docs/dev_tools.md

 pip install notebook matplotlib av "monai[nibabel, gdown, ignite]"  # monai includes PyTorch
 ```

 > Installation of TensorFlow and PyTorch can be OS-dependent, especially for GPU-enbaled versions.
-Please refer to the official guidelines if any issue on individual machines.
+Please refer to their official documentations if any issue on individual machines.

 ### iii.
 Run Python scripts
 Some tutorials are written in Python scripts, which can be run at the Anaconda Prompt for Windows or in a terminal window for macOS or Linux with the activated `mphy0043`, by typing the command line commands, e.g.: